dmcg/daviddenton.github.io/_drafts/cat_skinning_in_kotlin.md

 ### rtfa

 I've been thinking recently about the transition in coding style I've made over the last few years.
 Like many others, I cut my teeth in this industry as a typical self-taught OO programmer coding Java for a living, and life seemed - if not easy - at least something that was tractable.
+We all knew when and how to create objects and that objects held mutable state.
 Spin forward a decade or so and my style of programming evolved as I finally met some talented folks who knew how to use an IDE properly, and to embrace concepts such as immutability and collections processing with higher order functions.
+This was even better - coding was simpler and safer but the fundamentals were the same.

 And then I met Kotlin.

 Now the pendulum has swung for me, and the needle on the functional/object-oriented dial is buried deep in the FP half.
 Top-level functions became available whereas previously in Java everything had to exist within the context of a class.

-Far from simply creating application object trees with custom classes named in the "Hav-er/Doer/Service" style, I now actively concentrate on avoiding the creation of new classes and relying instead on composing things from simple abstractions created by calling simple functions.
+Far from simply creating application object trees with custom classes named in the "Hav-er/Doer/Service" style, I was now actively noticed the lines blurring and started to avoid the creation of new classes and relying instead on composing things from simple abstractions created by calling floating functions.

-Let's ask ourselves - what *is* the purpose of an object with class identity when we are now so concentrated on minimising mutable state?
+But why?
+To answer, let's ask ourselves - what *is* the purpose of an object with class identity when we are now so concentrated on minimising mutable state?
 For example, consider a typical interface and class which we might create and use:

 ```kotlin
 class FileSystem(private val dir: File) {